 How it works:

 Projects are invited from neuroscientists, clinicians, and mental health professionals.
 120-150 participants, from a multitude of backgrounds, will then come together in teams of 5-7 individuals to work on the projects proposed over a period of 6 weeks.
-The program will culminate in a 72-hour hackathon weekend where access to prototyping resources are provided, and at Demo Night teams will showcase their projects to the community at large.
+The program culminated in a 72-hour hackathon weekend where access to prototyping resources are provided, and at Demo Day teams showcased their projects to the community at large.

 MANDATORY Program submissions